YosysHQ-Docs/AppNote-109/docs/source/index.rst

 - Property layer.
 - Verification layer.

-These layers gives SVA full expressiveness.
+These layers makes SVA very expressive.
 More details are discussed in the following sections.

 Boolean Layer
 -------------
 Concurrent properties can contain Boolean expressions that are composed of SystemVerilog constructs with some restrictions _[5].
 These expressions are used to express conditions or behaviors of the design.
-Consider the Figure 1.5 that represents the Boolean layer of a concurrent property extracted from AXI4-Stream.
+Consider Figure 1.5 that represents the Boolean layer of a concurrent property extracted from AXI4-Stream.

 +-------------------------------------------------------------------------+